artrag/PCM-SCC-player-on-msx/README.md

 Naturally data processed on 3 channels and on 4 channels differ, so you cannot reuse them if you want to support both SCC and SCC+

 A game supporting SCC and SCC+ (3 and 4 channels) should store twice the data (4 times if you count  NTSC and PAL)

+# How to encode wav files

+Copy your .wav files in the subdirectyoty /wav
+Run from Matlab the script encodeall_3c.m for 3 channels or encodeall_4c.m for 4 channels

+The script will encode each wav file in a .bin file stored in the subdirectory /bin The script will call the sjasm assembler to get 3 demo roms

+Run the rom in slot 1 with and SCC chip plugged in slot 2 on a NTSC msx machine